tjhickey724/discrete_math/notes/algorithmicAnalysis/generatingFunctions.md

 If we have a linear recurrence on $S$
 * $S(k) = a_1 S(k-1) + a_2 S(k-2) + .... + a_j S(k-j)$

-then it can be transformed into a equation on $S$
+then it can be transformed into an equation on $S$
 * $(1 - (a_1 x + a_2x^2 + \ldots+ a_m x^j)) F_S = P(x)$
 * $F_S(x) = P(x)/Q(x)$ where $Q(x) = (1 - (a_1 x + a_2x^2 + \ldots+ a_m x^j))$